chtenb/fate/README.md

 Todo
 ----

-- Selectors should be applicable to intervals, to allow using them as building blocks for others
-- j/k = move selection to next line
 - Change extend/reduce selections to change back/forth
     - don't pass selectmode to selectors, but treat everything the same
 - Selectaround